Pizza Crust Tips

 If you want to create a chewy pizza crust, there are three key factors to consider:

-• The yeast and rising time: The amount of yeast used and the length of increasing time can impact the final result.
-It is finding the right balance between a warm environment for yeast activation and allowing enough time for fermentation.
+The yeast and rising time: The amount of yeast used and the length of the rising time can impact the final result.
+The key is to find the right balance between a warm environment for yeast activation and allowing enough time for fermentation.

 Flour Types for Chewiness